HorizenOfficial/HorizenAcademy/_i18n/en/_posts/horizen/advanced/2027-01-03-sidechains.md

 When _Back et al._ introduced the sidechain concept in 2014, they provided the following definition along with it:

-> “A sidechain is a blockchain that validates data from other blockchains. […] A pegged sidechain is a sidechain whose assets can be imported from and returned to other chains; that is, a sidechain that supports two-way pegged assets.” ***A. *Back et al\*.** - Enabling Blockchain Innovations with Pegged Sidechains, 2014\*
+> “A sidechain is a blockchain that validates data from other blockchains. […] A pegged sidechain is a sidechain whose assets can be imported from and returned to other chains; that is, a sidechain that supports two-way pegged assets.” **A. Back et al.** - Enabling Blockchain Innovations with Pegged Sidechains, 2014

 **In other words**, a sidechain is a blockchain that can communicate and interoperate with one or more other chains.
 When you hear the term sidechain today, people are mostly talking about pegged sidechains, which allow you to transfer assets back and forth between chains.